hiddify/hiddify.com/docs/manager/domain-worker-cdn-and-tunneling/How-to-setup-relay-server-using-Hiddify-Relay-Builder.md

 <br>

-> [!Tip]
->
+!!! tip "Tip"
-> If you want to add your relay server to HiddifyManager, read this [article](/manager/domain-worker-cdn-and-tunneling/How-to-add-relay-domain-to-Hiddify-manager/)
+    If you want to add your relay server to HiddifyManager, read this [article](/manager/domain-worker-cdn-and-tunneling/How-to-add-relay-domain-to-Hiddify-manager/)